Welcome to Erssie Knits

 First, select a new area (big enough to put the part of design on that you want changing) outside your chart and format the cells with the same row and column width as your chart.

-Next, select the cells on the chart yo
+Next, select the cells on the chart you wish to clear

 Next, copy those cells and paste them onto your new area of chart